Table of Contents

 Settings and Performance

-Installing and programming the Encode key is very easy.
-I downloaded the mobile app, created an account, and verified my email address.
-When I opened the app, I chose to see a step-by-step installation guide or jump to the pairing process.
+Installation and coding of the Encode key is super easy.
+I downloaded the mobile app, created an account, and verified my email.
+Upon opening the app, I was request-ed to either view the step-by-step installation guide or jump straight to the pairing process.
 The installation guide tells you what tools you will need and provides illustrated instructions on removing the old key and installing the Encode key.

 I removed my old lock and installed the latch assembly using the two screws that came with it.
 I then attached the external keyboard to the door using the included mounting plate and bolts and then connected the keyboard data cable to the internal escutcheon cable.
 I slid the end of the keyboard into the center of the Interior car, attached the car to the bracket, and installed four AA batteries.